10 Timeless Budget-Friendly 4th of July Decorating Ideas

 2. Add Flags to Window Planter Boxes

 When thinking of 4th of July decor, don’t limit yourself to interior spaces.
-If you have window planter boxes, adding a flag to each box is a classic and charming look.
+If you have window planter boxes, adding a flag to each vignette adds a charming touch.
 Our storage shed boxes are my favorite this time of year!

 3. Install Flag Bunting

-This is the first year I’ve installed flag bunting outside on our front porch, and I have to say- I love that it looks like quintessential Fourth of July.
-If you have a covered porch, definitely consider adding a flag or pleated bunting.
-I grabbed this one last year from Lowe’s for $15 and never got around to hanging it up.
-I’m glad I made the time this season.
+This is the second year I’ve installed flag bunting outside on our front porch, and I have to say- I love that it screams quintessential Fourth of July.
+If you have a covered porch, definitely consider adding a flag, banners, or pleated bunting.
+I grabbed this one last year from Lowe’s for $15.

-You can also use bunting indoors!
-I think the easiest spot to style it is on a console table, entry table, bar or serving cart, or a window.
+You can also use bunting indoors.
+I think the easiest spot to style it is on a console table, entry table, bar or serving cart, or on a window.
 It would also be great for a table that holds food, desserts, or a buffet for your 4th of July party.

 4. Lean Into Seasonal Ribbon

 Have red, white, or blue ribbon?
-Tie it at the bottom of a sconce, lamp, candleholder, knob, or use it to add a pop of color to a tablescape.
+Tie it to the bottom of a sconce, lamp, candleholder, door knob, or use it to add a pop of color to a tablescape.
 It doesn’t get easier!

 5. Add Flags to Planters